Property Investing Basics - Understanding Negative Gearing

 What's the Difference Between Positive and Negative Gearing?

-When it's boiled down, the Commonwealth Bank asserts that positive gearing is simply when the annual rental income you receive from your investment exceeds the costs of owning it.
+When it's boiled down, positive gearing is simply when the annual rental income you receive from your investment exceeds the costs of owning it.
 Meanwhile, negative gearing is the exact opposite.

 For example, John was employing negative gearing as his rental property generated $25,000 in rent each year, while the expenses of ownership came to $30,000.
 These costs can include: